 Getting your affairs in order

 If you wish to file for bankruptcy in California, you need to pay attention to any transfer of asset made within the last four years.
 In case you had gifted your kids or friends or relatives any jewelry, ensure that you get it back before filing your bankruptcy papers.
 If there exists a contract or a document trail for any transfer of assets get it annulled or get another contract drawn to have the assets transferred back to your name.
 Having any and all assets back in your name is essential if you want to be in the good grace of the bankruptcy court.
 It is also important to note that if you don’t have the asset, a sum of money equivalent to the value of the asset is transferred in your account (or you can account for the money) since selling your assets at a fair value price is allowed.

 In case you are unable to get either the property back in your name or get a fair market value price for the same, the options available for you are:

 1) postpone the bankruptcy filing till the 4-year look back period has expired;

 2) opt for chapter 13 bankruptcy or wage earner’s bankruptcy

-Deciding which chapter to file bankruptcy under is an important issue and requires the expert assistance of bankruptcy attorneys.
+Deciding which chapter to file bankruptcy under is an important issue and requires the professional assistance of bankruptcy attorneys.
 It is very important, to be honest and forthright in your dealings with your attorney so that they can guide you through the process.
 Make them aware of any transfer of assets that you have indulged in, no matter how insignificant they may seem; as hiding such facts can ultimately be the difference between getting a bankruptcy discharge or getting the case dismissed.
-In case you still haven’t considered a bankruptcy lawyer, call 888-297-6203 to seek a free consultation with expert lawyers about your case.
+In case you still haven’t considered a bankruptcy lawyer, call 888-297-6203 to seek a free consultation with bankruptcy lawyers about your case.